 What does earning a degree in organizational leadership look like at GU?

 In just one year, you could walk away with a degree in organizational leadership from GU.
 A total of 36 credit hours are needed to complete the program.
-It is incredibly transfer-friendly, meaning those that already have an associate's degree or have started taking college classes can easily pick up this major completely online organizational leadership degree.
+It is incredibly transfer-friendly, meaning those that already have an associate's degree or have started taking college classes can easily pick up this major.
 The learning experience one will gain through the program is not just about taking classes, it’s about gaining real-life experience.

 What can you do with a degree in organizational leadership?